 The score is also worth talking about: somehow Mann uses tracks from Moby, Audioslave, Jay-Z/Linkin Park, Nina Simone, and Goldfrapp to create a unified and perfectly moody rock/electronica substrata that perfectly suits the look of the thing.

 There is a downside in all this tough-guy posturing: The cliched place of key female characters in the film.
-Mann is much like Scorcese in that way—his films are stories of men where too often women are only there to suffer and need rescuing.
-Two key female roles—Isabella and Naomie Harris’ Trudy—start on the level of equals with the men in their lives and business, but in the end become pawns.
+Too often Mann is like Scorcese in that way, telling stories of men where too often women are only there to suffer and need rescuing.
+Two key female roles — Isabella and Naomie Harris’ Trudy — start on the level of equals with the men in their lives and business, but in the end become pawns.
 Only Elizabeth Rodriguez’s Gina provides a toughness and capability that’s consistent through the movie, the highlight of which is a terrific scene where she dispatches a neo-Nazi thug in a trailer park with a bullet to the head.